BenniDeJagere/personal-site/content/blog/fabric-intro.md

 You can get started with Azure Fabric capacities for as low as a few hundred USD per month.
 This is a lot cheaper than the previous generations.

-## On Databricks, Power BI and Microsoft Excel
+## On Databricks, Power BI, and Microsoft Excel

 You might think "Wait, we already have a great lakehouse product on Microsoft Azure: Databricks!"
 And you're 100% correct.
 You could even say that in some ways Databricks resembles Fabric closer than Synapse.
 As both Databricks and Fabric are lakehouses built upon Delta lakes, they both achieve the same goal but in different ways.